 Mining is one of Brazil's oldest economic activities and still plays a vital role in the Brazilian economy.
 And its importance has increased in recent years.
 However, the exploration of natural resources requires strict rules due to its enormous socio-environmental impact.
 This is especially critical in the Amazon, where over 70% of the country's mining sites were concentrated in 2020, according to data from MAPBIOMAS, leading to deforestation, violence, and conflict with traditional peoples as well as other problems such as slave labor and tax and currency evasion.
 The serious nature of these impacts is amplified by the high rate of illegality in the sector.
-He serious nature of these impacts is amplified by the high rate of illegality in the sector.

 The situation is exacerbated by the fact that mining regulations are complex and outdated.
 The contradiction is especially clear in the case of informal mining, which the law still treats as an activity carried out by vulnerable individuals with few resources - known as garimpeiros - who therefore deserve legal protection.
 As a result, cooperatives of garimpeiros, which already operate as businesses in much the same way as the industrial mining companies, have access to a simpler, less-demanding bureaucratic process.
 These cooperatives are involved in highly capitalized activities using technology and machinery similar to what the industrial operations use, and sometimes working in much larger areas.
-But they take advantage of the legal benefits available to garimpeiros, which makes it more difficult to prevent and monitor socioenvironmental impacts.
-The second of the legal of the le
+But they take advantage of the legal benefits available to garimpeiros, which makes it more difficult to prevent and monitor socio-environmental impacts.